zvdv/VKURA-2024/README.md

 npm run dev
 ```

-For an optimised production version, run
+Or, for an optimised production version, run

 ```bash
 npm run build